-Bach fled the instant that he realized his mistake, but he was pursued by an enraged Cerridwen.
-Using powers conveyed by the potion, the servant attempted to escape by changing into a variety of forms (each one symbolizing the changing seasons).
-Cerridwen thwarted his escape plans each time, until finally he changed into a grain of wheat and was eaten by the goddess (who had conveniently transformed into a black hen).
+Bach fled the instant that he realized his mistake, but an enraged Cerridwen pursued him.
+Using powers conveyed by the potion, the servant attempted to escape by changing into various forms (each one symbolizing the changing seasons).
+Cerridwen thwarted his escape plans each time until finally, he changed into a grain of wheat and was eaten by the goddess (who had conveniently transformed into a black hen).
 However, this didn’t kill Bach—amazingly, Cerridwen became pregnant with him and rebirthed him as the great bard, Taliesin.

 Cerridwen and Taliesin are linked to Arthurian legend, with the latter thought by some to be Merlin.
 Cerridwen, meanwhile, is linked to Bran the Warrior through the cauldron that she gifts to him.
 Some even think that her cauldron—symbolizing knowledge and rebirth—was the original Holy Grail.

 Circe was the Greek goddess of metamorphosis and illusion.
-She was also a goddess of necromancy, skilled in the use of potions and drugs in her many spells.
-It is this connection to magic that keeps her relevant among today’s witches.
+She was also a goddess of necromancy, skilled in using potions and drugs in her many spells.
+It is this connection to the magic that keeps her relevant among today’s witches.

 In some traditions, Circe is regarded as the goddess who invented magic, with Homer’s Epigrams XIV calling her the daimona (spirit) of magic.
 Even her name is derived from the Greek word “kirko” (meaning “to secure with rings” or “hoop around”)—a reference to her association with binding magic.

 Diana is the Roman goddess of woodlands, wild animals, and hunting.
+In the Greek pantheon, she was known as Artemis.
 She was often depicted as a virgin, carrying a bow and quiver and accompanied by either a deer or hunting dogs.
 The spread of her cult probably influenced some myths of “The Great Hunt” found throughout pagan religions.

 She was also a fertility goddess who assisted in childbirth, nursing, and healing.
 As the goddess of light, she represented the Moon, supplanting the goddess Luna in that role.
 She later became associated with Hekate and was known as a goddess of the dead.